sheerlox/auto_grader/README.md

 would expose basic primitives to reach the ojectives above.
 But since this is a draft project for now, these primitives are yet to be discovered.

+Ultimately, running this project inside a container might be a good idea, to avoid bad student jokes (e.g. system commands deleting dotfiles or what not).

 ## Architecture/Design

 This is my first time getting a shot at manual process management (GenServer,